r3v0h4n/isyntax-demo1/README.md

 - all - prints list of all contacts
 - birthdays [days] - prints customers with birthdays within entered days.
 Default value is 7

-- add-note [title] [body] [tags]... - creates new note.
+- add-note [title] [body] - creates new note.
 You can provide multiple tags
-- change-note [title] [body] [tags]... - updates note by title.
-You can provide multiple tags
+- change-note [title] [body] - updates note by title.
 - delete-note [title] - deletes note by title
-- search-note [value] - prints list of notes where title or body or tags contains entered value
+- search-note [value] - prints list of notes where title or body contains entered value

 - close - exits program
 - exit - exits program